 If you’re studying for or have already achieved A levels then you can find the grades you’ll need for your course on our Courses Database, as well as any subjects you’ll need to have studied.
-Our offers are usually based on the grades you achieve from your best three A levels, with grades ranging from A*A*A to BBB, but we don’t accept General Studies.
+Our offers are usually based on the grades you achieve from your best three A levels, with grades ranging from A*A*A to BBB, but we don’t accept General Studies or Global Perspectives & Research.
 You also won’t be able to count two AS levels as one A level.
 You don’t have to have studied your A levels in one sitting, as we will accept grades achieved in different years.

 We consider a range of BTEC level 3 qualifications in combination with A levels (or equivalent).
 For many of our courses, the BTEC level 3 Extended Diploma can be accepted alone, however many of our courses also require specific subject A levels (or equivalent) alongside this.